pretix/pretix/doc/development/setup.rst

     source env/bin/activate

 You should now see a ``(env)`` prepended to your shell prompt.
-You have to do this in every shell you use to work with tixl (or configure your shell to do so automatically).
+You have to do this in every shell you use to work with pretix (or configure your shell to do so automatically).

 Working with the code